-We have not made any changes to our Audit Plan as previously communicated to you on April 23 2014.
+We have not made any changes to our Audit Plan as previously communicated to you in April 2015.

 Audit opinion

 We anticipate that we will provide the Council with an unmodified opinion.
 Our audit opinion is set out in Appendix B.